-Public sharing and embedding allows you to easily share read-only copies of your workbooks with the public.
+Public sharing and embedding allows you to easily share read-only copies of your documents with the public.

-Sharing a workbook publicly is a great way to share a workbook’s data and information directly without having to format it into something else.
-Spreadsheet.com enables you to share workbooks publicly in two ways: public link sharing and embedding.
+Sharing a document publicly is a great way to share its data and information directly without having to format it into something else.
+Spreadsheet.com enables you to share documents publicly in two ways: public link sharing and embedding.

-Public link sharing and embedding both allow you to publicly share your workbook, but work in different ways:
+Public link sharing and embedding both allow you to publicly share documents, but work in different ways:

-Spreadsheet.com makes it easy to share your workbook through either method, as well as control the parts of your workbook that are made public.
+Spreadsheet.com makes it easy to share your document through either method, as well as control the parts of your document that are made public.

 Accessing Public Sharing and Embedding

-Or, you can access the Share workbook dialog from inside your workbook via the File menu or the Share button in the top right corner.
+You can also access the Share dialog when you’re in a document by clicking the pink Share button in the upper right corner.

 This will open the Public workbook sharing and embedding dialog, which we'll explore below.